Gong.

 I work primarily with metal.

-I supplement my gongs and travelling singing bowls, with a small selection of grounding instruments, introduced to take you in and out of depth.
+I supplement my gongs and singing bowls, with a small selection of grounding instruments, used to bring you back to the room after a gong immersion.
 Some of these are handmade using stones I have gathered sustainably from places of special significance.

-I believe that less is more, taking influence from ambient environmental and modern instrumental music, which I continue to enjoy and use in my movement sessions.
+I believe that less is more, taking influence from ambient environmental and modern instrumental music, which I enjoy and also use in my movement work.

 Silence is every bit as important as sound.
 Let us, at times, be still as rock.